 After fifteen minutes of walking, you will find the famous Prainha, and in just 5 minutes, you will arrive at the natural swimming pool in the third photo (below).

 Transfer: If you need a private transfer, Margueta Turismo offers it for R$170 for the couple or R$60 per person if it has more than three passengers.

 Opening hours: every day – 10 a.m. to 6 p.m.
 (5:30 p.m they close the kitchen)

 Ticket: between R$250* (Consume R$200) and R$400* (Consume R$300), depending on the season.

 13 – Surf class & Surf camps

 Itacaré is also a good place to learn to surf.
-The Engenhoca Beach is one of the favorite spots for surfers around here and has a surf school for beginners.
+Engenhoca Beach is one of the favorite spots for surfers and it has a surf school for beginners.

-This is an interesting way to connect with the sea and even with yourself since surfing demands tranquility and presence from the sportsman.
+This sport is an interesting way to connect with the sea and yourself since surfing demands tranquility and presence.
 But don’t worry if you don’t have these skills, that’s why you will take your first surf lesson in Itacaré.
 You can also find schools to book surf trips and surf camps in Itacaré.